mdzk-rs/mdzk/public/website/README.md

 # Website

-This directory contains the files displayed at https://mdzk.app.
+This directory contains files displayed at https://mdzk.app.